RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 directory.
 Ifwe move, delete or rename a file, the soft linkwil be broken.
 But a hard link stil remains aftermovingthe file/program.
 We use the command ln–s for creatinga soft link.
 But a hard link canbe created bylncommandwithout –s option.

-194. How will you find which processes are using a file?
+**194. How will you find which processes are using a file?**

-We canuse lsofcommand to find the list ofProcessIDs ofthe processesthat are accessinga fileinUnix.
-LsofstandsforList OpenFiles.
+We can use lsof command to find the list of Process IDs of the processes that are accessing a file in Unix. lsof stands for List Open Files.
 Sample command is:

-%lsof/var
+%lsof /var

-It wil listthe processesthat are accessing/var directoryincurrent unixsystem.
+It wil list the processes that are accessing/var directory in current unix system.
 We can use options –i, -n and –P for diferent uses.

-%lsof–iwil onlylistIP sockets.
+%lsof –i will only list IP sockets.

-195. What is the purpose of nohup in Unix?
+**195. What is the purpose of nohup in Unix?**

 In Unix, nohup command can be used to run a command in background.
-But it is dif erent from& option to run a process in background.
+But it is diferent from & option to run a process in background.
 Nohup stands for No Hangup.
-A nohup process does not stop even ifthe Unix user that started the process has logged out fromthe system.
+A nohup process does not stop even if the Unix user that started the process has logged out from the system.
-But the processstarted with option& wil stop when the user thatstarted the processlogs of.
+But the process started with option & wil stop when the user that started the process logs of.

-196. How will you remove blank lines from a file in Unix?
+**196. How will you remove blank lines from a file in Unix?**

 We can use grep command for this option.
 Grep command gives –v option to exclude lines that do not match a pattern.
 In anemptyline there is nothingfromstart to end.
 InGrep command, ^ denotesthatstart ofline and $ denotesthe end ofline.
 % grep –v‘^$’liststhe linesthat are emptyfromstart to the end.
 Once we get this result, we can use > operator to write the output to a new file.
 So exact command wil be:

 % grep –v ‘^$’ file1.txt > file2.txt

-197. How will you find the remote hosts that are connecting to your system on a specific port in Unix?
+**197. How will you find the remote hosts that are connecting to your system on a specific port in Unix?**

 We canuse netstat command forthis purpose.
 Netstat command liststhe statistics about network connections.
-We cangrep forthe port inwhich we are interested.
+We cangrep forthe port in which we are interested.
 Exact command wil be:

 % netstst –a | grep “port number”

-198. What is xargs in Unix?
+**198. What is xargs in Unix?**

-We use xargs command to build and execute commands that take input fromstandard input.
+We use xargs command to build and execute commands that take input from standard input.
 It is generaly used in chaining of commands.
-Xargs breaks the list ofargumentsinto smal sub liststhat canbe handled bya command.
+Xargs breaks the list of arguments into small sub lists that can be handled by a command.
 Folowingis a sample command:

-% find /path -type f-print | xargs rm
+<code>% find /path -type f-print | xargs rm</code>

 The above command uses find to get the list of al files in /path directory.
 Then xargs command passes this list to rmcommand so that they can be deleted.
-Thanks! !